xlladdins/xll/docs/Excel4MacrosA-D.md

 **CANCEL.KEY**(**enable**, macro\_ref)

-Enable    specifies whether the macro can be interrupted by pressing ESC in Microsoft Excel for Windows or ESC or COMMAND+PERIOD in Microsoft Excel for the Macintosh.
+Enable&nbsp;&nbsp;&nbsp;&nbsp;specifies whether the macro can be interrupted by pressing ESC in Microsoft Excel for Windows or ESC or COMMAND+PERIOD in Microsoft Excel for the Macintosh.

 |                                  |                                                           |
 | -------------------------------- | --------------------------------------------------------- |